Learnosity/learnosity-qti/README.md

 mo convert:to:learnosity
 ```

-By default this will look for content packages inside the `./data/input` directory, and output raw results to `./data/output` and final item JSON to `./data/final`.
-A manifest file will be written one directory up from `output`.
+By default this will look for content packages inside the `./data/input` directory, and output raw results to `./data/output/raw` and final item JSON to `./data/output/final`.
+A manifest file will be written to `./data/output/log`.

 If you want to use different input and/or output paths you can use options: